wandyezj/node-standard/README.md

 ## Philosophy

+### deterministic

+Every run of the program with the same inputs should produce the same result.

+In some cases external dependencies may have some variation (for example order of files in a directory), care should be taken to sanitize the input where possible so that it appears deterministic.

+determinism makes testing and reproducing issues substantially easier.

+### complete

+An action should never be in a partial state.

-An action should complete fully or throw an error.
+The action should complete fully or throw an error.

+An error indicates that the action could not complete and the program may now be in an unknown state.